noah8368/Celestial_Object_Classifier/README.md

 ```
 gen_img_set(img_path, coord_fs=None, process_manually=False)
 ```
+`img_path`: A file path to the desired location to save the generated image set
+            locally.

 `coord_fs`: An iterable object of paths to `*.tsv` files containing celestial
             coordinates of images to be downloaded from the HLA.
 In each of these files, there must be two columns named `RA` and `DEC` with